AsapZulu1/CTF-writeups/RITSEC-CTF-2021/FORENSICS/Inception CTF: Dream 1/Challenge and writeup.md

 # Solution

+The provided InceptionCTFRITSEC.7z contained Reality.7z

-The first flag was in the Subconcious.txt file extracted from the provided InceptionCTFRITSEC.7z.
+The first flag was in the Subconcious.txt file extracted from the provided Reality.7z.

 The textfile only contained this:
 Wait a minute, whose subconscious are we going into, exactly? {dnalmaerD}CESTIR